Kttra/TextEditor/README.md

 **Targets & Outputs**
 ---------
 Each button targets and outputs to a different textbox.
 Below is the targetting specifications:
-- Replace: Original Text -> Nex Text
+- Replace: Original Text -> New Text
 - Overwrite: New Text -> Original Text
-- Clean: Original Text -> Nex Text
+- Clean: Original Text -> New Text
-- Trim: Original Text -> Nex Text
+- Trim: Original Text -> New Text
 - Number: New Text -> New Text